 1. Have a reputable shop for the job.
 Make sure you get a warranty, in writing, and pay for it with a credit card.
 It gives you leverage in a dispute.

 2. Remove the stator housing yourself, take it to a motor shop that can R &*R the shunt coils.
 You need the experience of servicing your machine.
+If you buy your shunt coils from us, we will provide you with unlimited telephone support.
 Check around, nobody seems to know anything today.
 I call it the "Age of Incompetence".
-I recommend to all my customers to get as comfortable with your machine as you are with your wife, girlfriend, or favorite goat!
+I recommend that all my customers get as comfortable with their machine as they are with their wife, girlfriend, or favorite goat!

 Suppose you do not have a motor shop close.
 Pull the stator housing, bolt it onto a pallet, and ship it to us.
 We will evaluate the item, repair any necessary issues, clean and dry it out, and coat it with epoxy if we install Weldmart coils.
 This installation comes with a lifetime guarantee against defects in materials and installation.
 We have been installing and selling our coils for over thirty years, with no known failures.